 For more information, it is recommended to watch out this animated video-

-If so, consider sharing to your friends and colleagues to help spread good knowledge out to needy ones.
+If so, consider sharing with your friends and colleagues to help spread good knowledge out to needy ones.

-Here are some more of the recommended Article to read, Consider reading further-
+Here are some more of the recommended Articles to read, Consider reading further-

 Thank you for being with me.
 I hope to see you in the next session.